resucutie/beyond-software-list/index.md

     - Name of the product as a link (`[Product](link)`)
     - Row of [custom icons](#custom-icons) showing the avaiable icons (if it contains) in the following order:
         - Web :c-chrome: :c-firefox:
-            - If it is avaiable on all platforms: :c-web:
+            - If avaiable on all platforms: :c-web:
         - Desktop :c-windows: :c-macos: :c-linux:
-            - If it is avaiable on all platforms: :c-pc:
+            - If avaiable on all platforms: :c-pc:
         - Mobile :c-android: :c-ios:
-            - If it is avaiable on all platforms: :c-mobile:
+            - If avaiable on all platforms: :c-mobile:
+        - TV Boxes :c-roku: :c-tvos:
+            - If avaiable on all platforms: :c-tvbox:
         - Console :c-console:
         - VR :c-vr:
         - Selfhostable service :c-selfhost: